 We were approached by the owner of the company to create a logo and add the text so they integrated seamlessly with one another.

 We were asked to design a logo consisting of a retro-style rocket ship and come up with an interesting way to depict the name of the company that was both modern and appealing to the younger generation.

 We wanted to use gradients for the text, because we felt it was more modern at the time, and came up with a unique way to style the lettering so that it was fun and appealing to the eye.
 The rocket ship was to be a retro comical style.
 First, we drew out the rocket ship by hand on graphing paper and then scanned and uploaded that drawing into Illustrator and used the pen tool to finalize the outline and then add the colors and finishing shadows.

 This was a logo for a craft beer company that was changing their current label on their Beauregard craft cider beer.

-I had been given a specific set of rules and regulations to follow, and beyond making a few icons for the label I had little creative control over the project.
-The biggest contribution I made to this project was my knowledge of regulatory conditions set by the Alcohol, Tobacco and Tax Bureau.
+We had been given a specific set of rules and regulations to follow, and beyond making a few icons for the label we had little creative control over the project.
+The biggest contribution made to this project was our knowledge of regulatory conditions set by the Alcohol, Tobacco and Tax Bureau.

 How Can We Help You Achieve Your Goals?